masato1122/Examples_QE/examples/band_structure2/README.md

 Calculation of band structure with QuantumEspresso (QE)
 ========================================================

-One can learn how to calculate electronic states such as band structure and density of states (DOS) with QuantumEspresso (QE) following the process described below.
+You can learn how to calculate electronic states such as band structure and density of states (DOS) with QuantumEspresso (QE) following the process described below.
+Final results can be found in ``results``.
+While the following process can be run with shell scripts in ``shell``, please follow step by step if it is the first try.

 A few things before starting the analysis